Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Table of Contents

-A new take on the interplay of emotional and spiritual development, in the tradition of Safran’s Psychoanalysis and Buddhism, which has sold nearly 13,000 copies.
+A new take on the interplay of emotional and spiritual development.

 “This is a quiet book that works you, not simply informs you.
 Bobrow embodies unconscious affective communication between psychoanalysis and Buddhism.
 He’s lived it.
 The book carries it.
 The reader experiences it.”